 We initiated our first Phase 2 clinical trial of our lead product candidate, tipifarnib, in May 2015 in patients with solid tumors characterized by HRAS mutations, and our second Phase 2 clinical trial of tipifarnib in September 2015 in patients with PTCL.
 We plan to initiate a third Phase 2 clinical trial for tipifarnib in patients with lower risk MDS in the first half of 2016.
-We intend to maximize the likelihood of success in those trials by: (1) analyzing prior clinical data to identify one or more target patient populations that are more likely to respond to and benefit from tipifarnib and (2) evaluating biomarkers as potentially predictive of tipifarnib in certain patient subsets in other cancer indications.
+We intend to maximize the likelihood of success in those trials by: (1) analyzing prior clinical data to identify one or more target patient populations that are more likely to respond to and benefit from tipifarnib and (2) evaluating biomarkers as potentially predictive of tipifarnib activity in new studies.
+We are also evaluating the potential for conducting additional company sponsored or investigator sponsored clinical trials of tipifarnib in certain patient subsets in other cancer indications.
 We intend to advance our ERK1/2 program and our menin-MLL program through to clinical development pending successful completion of research activities and preclinical studies.